drewwint/drewEwinters.site/content/event/2022_R-intro/index.md

   postcode: '80045'
   country: United States

-summary: Here I provide an introduction to the statistical language R geared toward medical students in the research track.
+summary: An introduction to the statistical language R for medical students in the research track.

 abstract: ""